jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

         find allergic reactions, aspiration of secretions at the pulmonary level, hypoxia, hypoventilation, obstruction of the airway by foreign bodies and abnormal reactions of the autonomic nervous system.
-However, the aforementioned complications rarely occur, and in such a case, the presence of an anesthesiologist will guarantee a quick and safe resolution of them.</p>\n"
+However, the aforementioned complications rarely occur, and in such a case, the presence of an Anesthesiologist will guarantee a quick and safe resolution of them.</p>\n"
     - question: Are there contraindications to this anesthesia technique?
       answer: "<p>Very few, among which we find: history of hypersensitivity prior